nicolargo/glances/docs/aoa/ps.rst

 The processes summary line displays:

-- Tasks number (total number of processes)
+- Total number of tasks/processes (aliases as total in the Glances API)
-- Threads number
+- Number of threads
-- Running tasks number
+- Number of running tasks/processes
-- Sleeping tasks number
+- Number of sleeping tasks/processes
-- Other tasks number (not running or sleeping)
+- Other number of tasks/processes (not in running or sleeping states)
-- Sort key
+- Sort key for the process list

 By default, or if you hit the ``a`` key, the processes list is automatically sorted by: